geins-io/ralph-module-voyado-elevate/README.md

 > A helper library for making requests to the eSales 4 Storefront API v3.
 It includes type definitions for all HTTPS responses and the library API.

+## Requirements

+This package require Nuxt2 to be installed in your project.
+Also it requires @ralph/ralph-ui 19.2.0 or higher.

 ## Installation

 To use the Ralph Module for Voyado Elevate in your Nuxt2 app, you can install it from npm using the following command: